Friedl Kubelka: Biography

 Between 1972 and 1983, Kubelka created her One Year Self-Portrait (Jahresportraits) series, during which she would photograph herself daily over one-year spans and then mount the photos together on large sheets of paper.
 This process was meant to document the variety of emotions she experienced and provide an intimate view into her life as a woman and an artist, and later, as a wife and a mother.
 In 1978, she married Peter Kubelka, Austrian filmmaker, theoretician, co-founder of the Austrian Film Museum and Anthology Film Archives, and changed her name from Friedl Bondy to Friedl Kubelka.
 On 21 October 1978, she gave birth to Louise Kubelka.
 Friedl began photographing her daughter during the first week of her life and continued until Louise turned eighteen, amounting to a series of 793 photographs on eighteen boards.
 Kubelka titled the series Lebensportrait Louise Anna Kubelka (Portrait Louise Anna Kubelka).
 In 1980, Kubelka began a similar series of portraits of her mother, Lore Bondy, which she titled One Thousand Changing Thoughts (Das tausendteilige Portrait).
 "Vom Gröller is a professional image-maker, not a commercial one, yet professional in the sense that she is and has been a photographer and filmmaker for over 40 years, not to mention one of Austria's great, if profoundly unrecognized, artists.
 Traditionally one would say, vom Gröller's work specializes in portraiture, but more accurately the artist's prolific practice is one of intimate encounters, which capture and seize upon elongated moments and brief experiences that refuse to relinquish their fleetingness." – Andréa PicardKubelka was awarded the Grand Austrian State Prize for Artistic Photography, Austria's most prestigious photography award in 2005, along with the Austrian State Prize for film in 2016.
 She has had solo exhibitions at the Centre Georges Pompidou, Paris; the Fotogalerie in Vienna and the Netherlands Photo Museum in Rotterdam.

 The first dual photographic and film retrospective of her work in North America was curated and organized by Media City Film Festival, the only festival to exhibit artists' film on both sides of an international border.

 Kubelka's portrait photography has included artists and filmmakers such as George Maciunas, Jack Smith, Nam June Paik, Jonas Mekas, Gunvor Nelson, Michael Snow, Mike Kuchar, and George Kuchar.

 Friedl divorced Peter Kubelka in 2001, and married Georg Gröller in 2009.
 She then changed her name to Friedl vom Gröller but does not consistently use her married name.

-In 2020, the Museum der Moderne Mönchsberg in Salzburg put forth an exhibition curated by Jürgen Tabor that spanned decades' worth of Kubelka's art.
+In 2020, the Museum der Moderne Salzburg put forth an exhibition curated by Jürgen Tabor that spanned decades' worth of Kubelka's art.